jshakes/jshakespeare2023/content/posts/2023-10-20-autofocus-h1.md

 When we move focus to the h1 we do two things to help users:

 1. We move focus to the top of the new page's content, ideally after any navigation or page chrome that may be redundant.
 We ensure that focus is not left lingering on some possibly irrelevant or likely non-existent DOM element from the previous page.
-2. We prompt screen readers to announce the new page's title
+2. We prompt screen readers to announce the new page's title.

 By default, `h1` is not a focusable element, but we can make any HTML element focusable using the `tabindex` attribute (in React, we must write this as `tabIndex`).